 This fast-paced instructor-led one-day course covers the basic concepts of planning, conducting, and reporting a medical device quality management system (QMS) audit in accordance with ISO 19011:2018.
 It is a must for auditors at all levels of the organization, as well audit program managers.

 This course covers how to apply fundamental auditing strategies to any QMS scheme, as well as how to identify and grade nonconformities and prepare a medical device audit report in accordance with the identified criteria.
-The course will focus on applying these fundamental principles when auditing medical devices’ quality management systems.
+The course also focuses on applying these fundamental principles when auditing a medical device manufacturer’s quality management system.

-This ISO 19011:2018 audit training is helpful for all auditors and all management personnel with responsibility for medical device regulatory life cycles, including involvement with the design and implementation of quality management systems or oversight of an internal auditing program.
+This ISO 19011:2018 audit training is helpful for all auditors and all management personnel with responsibility for medical device regulatory life cycles, including involvement with the design and implementation of quality management systems or oversight of an internal or supplier auditing program.